rubymonsters/ruby-for-beginners/source/09-objects/05-arguments.md

 *Extra information needed*

 Sometimes an object needs a
-little bit of extra information in order to do what you ask for
+little bit of extra information in order to do what you ask for.

 For example the class `String` defines the method `delete` which returns another String with some of the characters deleted.
 In order to do so, of